Troubadour Signs Letter of Intent to Acquire Historic Zeballos High-Grade Gold Mining Camp, B.C.

 Under the terms of the letter of intent, the parties agreed to negotiate and settle the terms of a binding definitive agreement (the "Definitive Agreement"), in order to exercise the Option, the Company will issue and/or pay to the Shareholder the following consideration for a period of two years from the date of the Definitive Agreement (the "Option Period"):

-- Issue such number of common shares, together with any shares subscribed for by Surespan under a private placement of the Company, equal to or less than 19.5% of the issued and outstanding shares of the Company (the "First Payment");
+Issue such number of common shares, together with any shares subscribed for by Surespan under a private placement of the Company, equal to, but not less than 19.5% of the issued and outstanding shares of the Company (the "First Payment") on a post-Financing (as defined below) basis;

 The Company will also make a one-time issuance of an additional 2,000,000 common shares of the Company (the "Milestone Payment") upon the earlier of the property entering into commercial production or the Company prepares and announces a resource totaling 750,000 ounces of gold (which amount cannot be ounces of gold equivalent) contained within the Property.